Master of Arts in Ethnomusicology

 Dr. Vernon Whaley, Director of the Dept. of Worship & Music Studies

-With the emergence of multi-cultural issues throughout the world, ethnomusicology has become an important field of study in music education, music performance, and other areas of cross-cultural service.
-The program, which disputes the notion that music is a universal language, teaches that there are multiple music systems that are incompatible with each other just as there are different written and spoken languages.
-Acquisition of a basic understanding of the music of another culture can be vital to gaining access to its people.
+Disparate cultures are interacting more than ever before, making ethnomusicology an important field of study in areas, such as music education, music performance, and other areas of cross-cultural service.
+Liberty University Online’s Master of Arts in Ethnomusicology challenges the notion that music is a universal language.
+It teaches that music systems vary from culture to culture just like languages.
+Gaining a basic understanding of a culture’s music can be vital to gaining access to its people.

-Scholarship & Research: academic readings, history and theories of application
+Scholarship and Research: Academic readings, history, and theories of application

-Skill Development: non-Western music theories, alternate systems of notation, transcription and analysis of music, cultural analysis
+Skill Development: Non-Western music theories, alternate systems of notation, transcription and analysis of music, and cultural analysis

 $25 intensive fee